umarhunter/pythonpasswordencrypter/PythonPasswordChanger/readme.md

 CURRENT BUGS/LIMITATIONS:
 - using multiple ZZZZ's may result in error or a "strange" character as your password.
 This will be addressed in the future and is most likely caused by the randomizer function adding too much to the original ord value.
-- unique algorithms are not yet implemented, only pre-determined formulas
+- unique algorithms are not yet implemented, only pre-determined formulas, sorry :(

 CURRENT STABLE VERSION: 3